-This section is 580 m-thick and corresponds to the type section of the intermediate IM2 and upper IM3 units.
-It is located ~ 1 km east of the Imbert town and crops out over ~ 500 m along the incised river valley (C-C'; Fig. 2).
-The bedding trends N140-160° E and dips 50-85° toward the southwest.
+the southwest.
 The sedimentary sequence is overlain by the San Marcos Fm to the east and southeast, and is truncated at a low-angle by the Camú Fault to the south.
-Four facies associations characterize the section: massive breccia and matrix-supported, muddy-sandy (polymictic) conglomerate (Gm); clast-supported, sandy (polymictic) conglomerate (Gp); medium-to-thick bedded coarse-grained sandstone and microconglomerate (Sc); and thin-bedded, medium-to-fine-grained sandstone (Sm).
+Four facies associations characterize the section: massive breccia and matrix-supported, muddy-sandy (polymictic) conglomerate (Gm); clast-supported, sandy (polymictic) conglomerate (Gp); medium-to-thick bedded coarse-grained sandstone and micro-conglomerate (Sc); and thin-bedded, medium-tofine-grained sandstone (Sm).

-The lower part of the section exposes ~ 340 m of 5-to-70 cm-thick beds of brown sandstone alternating with grey mudstone, with sporadic intercalations of polymictic breccias and conglomerates.
+The lower part of the section exposes $\sim 340 \,\mathrm{m}$ of 5-70 cm thick beds of brown sandstone alternating with grey mudstone, with sporadic intercalations of polymictic breccias and conglomerates.
 Sandstone beds are commonly size-graded with channel bases and parallel-laminated tops that grade into laminated mudstone.
-Grain-size in sandstone beds grades from fine-grained to very coarse (Sm and Sc), with rare argillite pebbles at the base.
+Grain size in sandstone beds grades from fine-grained to very coarse (Sm and Sc), with rare argillite pebbles at the base.
 Sandstones are rich in volcanic lithic, volcanic plagioclase, detrital serpentinite and ferruginized grains (Fig. 6d).
-This assemblage of parallel-stratified sandstones and mudstones of the IM2 unit constitutes a typical turbiditic sequence, which sporadically intercalates < 1.5 m-thick lenticular beds of clast-supported breccia and angular-to-sub-rounded conglomerates (Gp).
-Some parts of the section are disrupted and deformed by syn-sedimentary extensional faults (Fig. 5f and g).
-The upper part of the section is about 240 m thick (i.e., from 340 to 580 m in Fig. 3) and consists of thick and very thick beds of breccia and conglomerate (Gm and Gp), which characterize the IM3 unit (Fig. 5e).
-Breccias are often composed of amalgamated lenticular beds with erosive base, where individual beds are characterized by centimeter to meter sized fragments in a fine-grained matrix of sandstone and mudstone.
-Fragments include, in decreasing order of abundance, serpentinite, peridotite, red/green volcanic rocks, laminated sandstone, leucogabbro, (rare) white limestone and red/green mudstone.
+This assemblage of parallel-stratified sandstones and mudstones of the IM2 unit constitutes a typical turbiditic sequence, which sporadically intercalates <1.5 m thick lenticular beds of clast-supported breccia and angular-to-sub-rounded conglomerates (Gp).
+Some parts of the section are disrupted and deformed by syn-sedimentary extensional faults (Fig. 5f, g).
+The upper part of the section is about 240 m thick (i.e. from 340 to 580 m in Fig. 3) and consists of thick and very thick beds of breccia and conglomerate (Gm and Gp), which characterize the IM3 unit (Fig. 5e).
+Breccias are often composed of amalgamated lenticular beds with erosive base, where individual beds are characterized by centimetre to metre sized fragments in a fine-grained matrix of sandstone and mudstone.
+Fragments include, in decreasing order of abundance, serpentinite, peridotite, red/green volcanic rocks, laminated sandstone, leucogabbro, (rare) white limestone, and red/green mudstone.
 Large fragments (up to 1 m) of mudstone are found locally within the breccia and are interpreted as rip-up clasts.
-The breccias are overlain by, and interbedded with, sequences of 0.1-to-0.5 m-thick beds of alternating coarse-grained sandstone and mudstone (Sc).
+The breccias are overlain by, and interbedded with, sequences of 0.1-0.5 m thick beds of alternating coarse-grained sandstone and mudstone (Sc).
 This upper part is strongly deformed by syn-sedimentary extensional faults.